stackus/goht/README.md

 The Haml syntax is documented at the [Haml](http://haml.info/) website.
 Please see that site or the [Haml Reference](https://haml.info/docs/yardoc/file.REFERENCE.html) for more information.

-Hamlet has implemented the Haml syntax very closely.
+GoHT has implemented the Haml syntax very closely.
 So, if you are already familiar with Haml then you should be able to jump right in.
 There are some minor differences that I will document in the next section.

-### Hamlet and Haml differences
+### GoHT and Haml differences

 Important differences are:
 - [Go package and imports](#go-package-and-imports): You can declare a package and imports for your templates.